wakululuu/tp/docs/UserGuide.md

 title: User Guide
 ---

-McScheduler is a **a one-stop solution for McDonald's Shift Managers to manage shift scheduling and worker contact/compensation, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+McScheduler is a **one-stop solution for McDonald's Shift Managers to manage shift scheduling and worker contact/compensation, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 With the McScheduler, all information needed for shift-work assignment is made available easily to streamline the work of McDonald's Shift Managers.

 * Table of Contents